Alaska Fly Fishing Lodge

 Royal Coachman Lodge

 Royal Coachman Lodge is on the Nuyakuk River.
 The Lodge hosts 10 to 12 anglers weekly.
 There are 10 to 12 staff members.
-Four one-and two-bedroom guest cottages have private baths, independent heat, comfortable beds, and spectacular river views.
-The main lodge houses the kitchen, dining room, lounge, library corner, massage room, and one guest room with a twin and double bed and a private bathroom.
+Four one- and two-bedroom guest cottages have private baths, independent heat, comfortable beds, and spectacular river views.
+The main lodge features a kitchen, dining room, lounge, library corner, massage room, and a guest room with a twin bed and a double bed, along with a private bathroom.

 Meals: Freshly baked bread, rolls, and pastries are served at each meal.
 Fresh fruit and vegetables are always available.
 Dinner menus vary but typically include New York steak, prime rib, halibut, a variety of Alaskan seafood, and similar items.
-Lunches are prepared by the Lodge kitchen staff and are often supplemented by fresh fish cooked on the stream bank.
-Homemade soups, bread, pastries, and desserts.
+Lunches are often supplemented by fresh fish cooked on the bank.
+Enjoy homemade soups, bread, pastries, and desserts.

-Activities: The Lodge offers free bear-viewing trips to the famous Brooks Falls in July.
+Activities: The Lodge offers free bear-viewing trips to the renowned Brooks Falls in July.
 Sea kayaks are available for guests to use.

-The Lodge prides itself on the quality and quantity of food available to its guests.
+The Lodge takes pride in the quality and quantity of food available to its guests.
 Freshly baked bread, rolls, and pastries are served at each meal.
 Fresh fruit and vegetables are always available.
 Dinner menus vary but typically include New York steak, prime rib, halibut, and a variety of Alaskan seafood.
 Snacks are always available.
 Appetizers each evening.
-There's a telephone at the Lodge and free Wi-Fi.

 One and Two-Bedroom Cabins